 Length.
-YouTube considers longer videos to be of higher value, so try to make them as substantial as possible—but always balance this with keeping the content valuable, because “watch time” is another key metric for search rankings.
-If your video should be two minutes long but you stretched it to 10 and viewers drop off after one, you won’t rank higher just because your video is longer.
+In general, longer videos tend to be of higher value, so try to make them as substantial as possible—but always balance this with keeping the content valuable, because “watch time” is another key metric for search rankings.
+If your video should be two minutes long but you stretched it to 10 and viewers drop off after one, you won't rank higher just because your video is longer.

 Title.
 The title of your video should be concise, descriptive, and feature your target keyword near the start.

 Description.
 The longer the description, the better.
 Add as much content as you possibly can: include a detailed overview of everything in your video and any relevant resources your viewers might need.
 Your keywords should also show up in your description, with a special focus on getting your target keyword into the first sentence.